migov3/RheaFMEditor-ui/README.md

 - **View Semantic Metrics**: Analyze semantic metrics to evaluate the quality and coherence of the feature model.
 - **Interoperability Matrix**: Use the matrix to restructure the feature model for different languages and formats.
 - **Download Feature Model**: Download the modified feature model in a language and format of your choice.

-## Contributing

-Contributions to the Angular 15 Feature Model Tool are welcome!
-If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please feel free to open an issue or submit a pull request on the GitHub repository.

-## License

-The Angular 15 Feature Model Tool is open-source software released under the [MIT License](https://opensource.org/licenses/MIT).